Tuesday, October 23, 2012

 Life = Good

-Jesus said the thief is the one who comes to kill, to steal, and destroy.
+The thief does not come except to steal, and to kill, and to destroy.
+I have come that they may have life, and that they may have it more abundantly.
+(John 10:10 NKJV) Jesus said the thief is the one who comes to kill, to steal, and destroy.
 So by what manner of thinking do we perceive that God is the one who brings trials upon us?
 If we are sick, our health is being destroyed, and we are slowly being "killed" by the disease.
 If we are constantly in the red financially and money is scarce, than our riches are being "stolen".
-If our God-invested plans come to ruin, or our circumstances turn terrible, our hopes and dreams are being "destroyed".
-If you look at things objectively, there is no way these things are of God.
+If our God-invested plans come to ruin, or our circumstances turn terrible, our hopes and dreams...

 Read More